 If nursing, it is a good idea to refrain from bottle-feeding baby until breastfeeding is well-established, if possible.
 Every mother-baby duo has a different experience here, but this time frame typically lands between 3-6 weeks.
 If you have questions about this, we recommend speaking with either baby's doctor or a certified lactation consultant.

-- The Test to Find the Best Baby Bottle.
+- The Best Baby Bottles of 2017.
 Our favorite options based on materials are the following — For Glass: Lifefactory Glass, For Silicone: Comotomo, For Stainless Steel: Pura Kiki Infant, and For Plastic: Tommee Tippee Feeding.

 - Bottle Warmer — Thawing breast milk in warm water or warming a bottle of formula can take awhile.
 And, using a microwave or stovetop is simply out of the question as overheating and hot spots create too much burn risk as well as quality degradation.
 And, whether you happen to have a wailing baby who needs a warm bottle stat or you just don't feel like standing over the sink in your middle of the night stupor, a bottle warmer sure can make life a heck of a lot easier.
 We tested 7 of the top warmers on the market side-by-side in The Best Bottle Warmer Review.
 The results?
 The Kiinde Kozii scored far above the competition for ease of use and health and safety.